mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 # Security Considerations {#seccons}

-This documents specifies the applicability of 4o6 DHCP in a scenario where legacy IPv4 clients are connected to 4o6 DHCP Relay Agent that performs the en- and decapsulation.
+This documents specifies the applicability of 4o6 DHCP in a scenario where legacy IPv4 clients are connected to 4o6 DHCP Relay Agents that performs the encapsulation and decapsulation.
 This document does not change anything else in the 4o6 DHCP specification and therefore the security consideration of {{RFC7341}} still apply.